Triangle App

 Shortcut Carousel

-As the Triangle app is content and feature heavy, we introduced a shortcut carousel at the top of the screen, providing users with quick access to their desired content.
-These shortcuts are also customizable, allowing for further personalization.
+Given the content- and feature-rich nature of the Triangle app, we introduced a shortcut carousel at the top of the screen to provide users with quick access to key content.
+These shortcuts are fully customizable, allowing users to swap out quick actions for a more personalized experience.

 Balancing the requests and business requirements from three distinct divisions of Canadian Tire—Canadian Tire Bank, Canadian Tire Rewards, and the newly established Triangle Select—presented numerous challenges during the Triangle App design refresh project.